spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/creating-cart-rules.md

     link: docs/scos/user/back-office-user-guides/page.version/merchandising/discount/managing-discounts.html
 ---

-This topic describes how to create a cart rule.
+This guide describes how to create a cart rule.

 A cart rule is a discount that is applied automatically when all attached discount conditions are fulfilled and if the cart rule is active.
 Unlike a voucher code, it does not require any input from the customer.